paulklemm/my-r-base/Readme.md

 ## History

 - *2020-08-26*
   - Retired project.
-I've discovered that doing `rm -rf /etc/apt/apt.conf.d/default` is doing the trick for reverting the apt-get source to the debian default.
+I've discovered that `rm -rf /etc/apt/apt.conf.d/default` is doing the trick for reverting the apt-get source to the debian default.
 - *2020-08-25*
   - Initial commit, started the project